Alhadnoh Karanga - The Biggest Smile Ever

 When Alhadnoh returned to the clinic a few days later, “it was so wonderful to see his happy, smiling face,” Diana recalls.
 “He seemed to be a completely different child from who visited us the first time.”

 Yet the clinic staff knew their work with Alhadnoh and Vincent was far from over.
-That’s because, in addition to restoring Alhadnoh’s oral health, they also needed to educate his family about good oral hygiene practices.
-“We want to teach and change the patients and the parents,” says Diana.
+In addition to restoring Alhadnoh’s oral health, they also needed to educate his family about good oral hygiene practices.
+“We want to teach and change the patients and the parents habits,” says Diana.
 “The goal is to become a team, because it takes time to change habits.”

 But much better than having a sweet fruit puree in his mouth all day long, coating his teeth, would be to cut the mango into pieces to be chewed and swallowed,” says Diana.
 Their education regarding the danger of sweets has stuck.
 And now, when Alhadnoh plays with his cousins and friends, he shares the knowledge.
 “Don’t eat that!” he’ll say upon spying a candy bar.
 “It’s going to destroy your teeth!”